 By the way, lasagna freezes well, which is important to know, especially if you're like me.
 I have absolutely no discipline around lasagna.
 When there are leftovers in my house that aren't frozen, I'm over at the fridge every hour or so, slicing off "just a little taste."

 - No-Noodle Eggplant Lasagna uses thin slices of baked eggplant as the "noodles".
 It's a delicious healthy vegetarian casserole with lots of added vegetables and no gluten.
-I love to make it for casual entertaining with Italian tri-colore salad on the side.

 - No-Fry Eggplant Parmesan is another variation on the theme.
 The eggplant is dipped in milk, coated with bread crumbs, baked, and then layered with a rich thick tomato sauce, two cheeses, and topped with spinach.
 It's extremely delicious and way lighter and healthier than traditional eggplant parmesan.